-Corollary \ref{corollary2} has an important role in our proofs.
-It establishes a connection between the parameter $m$ (which is related to the VC dimension of the class of functions considered), and the number of possible observable patterns as the output of $N$ instances of a function.
-This bound is very essential for the asymptotic analysis of the algorithm $\mathcal{A}_G$ by the union bound.
-Note that the condition of Corollary \ref{corollary2} is satisfied asymptotically, since we have assumed that $m=o(N)$.
+Corollary \ref{corollary2} relates the parameter $m$ (which is related to the VC dimension of the class of functions considered) to the number of possible observable patterns, given $N$ instances of a function.
+This bound is used in the asymptotic analysis of the algorithm $\mathcal{A}_G$ by the union bound.
+Note that the condition of Corollary \ref{corollary2} is satisfied, since $m=o(N)$.